abstools/abstools/README.md

 -------

 * `frontend` - the ABS compiler and runtime support.
-See frontend/README for installation instructions.  (short version: install jdk8, ant and erlang version 21, then run `make frontend` in this directory.)
+See frontend/README for installation instructions.  (short version: install jdk8 and erlang version 21, then run `make frontend` in this directory.)